 Note that this question has to do with nap and not night training.
-Nighttime sleep can start to develop longer stretches as early as 6 weeks of age if certain things are done to encourage those longer stretches (Wanna learn how?
+Nighttime sleep can start developing into longer stretches as early as 6 weeks of age if certain things are done to encourage those longer stretches (Wanna learn how?
 Check out The Newborn Sleep Program for babies under 16 weeks old).
 Naps, however, are a totally different story when it comes to baby sleep.
 The brain doesn’t start to organize daytime sleep until much later, at the earliest of about 14–16 weeks.
 In my program, we nap sleep train and night sleep train at the same time.
 In doing so, the whole process of sleep training is usually over in 2 weeks or less!
 But when should you start nap training your baby?
 Read on to find out.

 When should you start nap training your baby?

 I strongly recommend waiting to try to elicit longer stretches of daytime sleep (assuming your baby is not having long naps already) until she is at least 14 to 16 weeks old.
 In some circumstances, where Mom is completely exhausted, or is returning to work and would like to have baby know how to put herself to sleep before leaving her with the nanny, earlier nap training can take place at about 11 weeks.
 Even when a client wants to move forward at that early age, I evaluate each baby individually.
 The stronger willed the baby is, the more likely I am to take them on as a client at an earlier age.
 More laid back babies are often not as difficult to handle, so I encourage Mom to wait it out just a few more weeks.

 Remember, nap sleep training is more difficult than night sleep training.
 And consistency is very important.